nugget-cloud/scheduler/README.md

     SimpleShell$ exit

-    View the Process Statistics: Upon termination, the shell will display statistics for the submitted jobs.
+After termination, the shell will automatically display the statistics for all the submitted jobs.

-Integrating Your Executable:
+Integrate Your Executable

-To run your program under SimpleShell:
+If you wish to run your program under SimpleShell:

-    Ensure your program doesn't have any blocking calls, such as scanf, sleep, etc.
+Make sure it doesn't contain blocking calls like scanf, sleep, etc.

-    Add the following code snippet at the top, immediately after any includes for stdio.h:
+Include this snippet at the beginning of your program, right after any stdio.h inclusions:

     c
     #include "dummy_main.h"

 Compile your program:

-bash

-gcc your_program.c -o your_program
+      gcc [name_of_your_program].c -o [name_of_your_program]

-Use the submit command within SimpleShell to run your executable.
+Now, you can use the submit command in SimpleShell to execute your program.